dibarradev/FauxCart/README.md

 - ✅ SCSS with CSS Modules
 - ✅ ESLint for code quality
 - ✅ Catalog page with products from Fake Store API
+- ✅ Infinite scroll pagination (6 initial, then 3 at a time)
 - ✅ Integrated navigation system
 - ✅ Responsive product cards with hover effects
+- ✅ Loading states and error handling

 ## 📋 Requirements